-Ruffner Mountain is a 1,038-acre urban nature preserve located in Birmingham, Alabama.
-We are one of the largest privately held 501 (c) (3) urban nature preserves in the United States.
-To learn more about membership and conservation at Ruffner Mountain please visit our Membership page.
+Ruffner Mountain is a 1,040 acre urban nature preserve located in Birmingham, Alabama.
+It is one of the largest privately held 501 (c) (3) urban nature preserves in the United States.
+To learn more about Membership and Conservation at Ruffner Mountain please visit our Support page.

 Hours: The Nature Center is closed on Mondays.
 Trails are free and open to the public everyday, from dawn to dusk.